vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 ॥

- Now that the Lakṣmitantra has been established to be of South Indian origin and as not being older than the 12th century (sce above, p.
+ Now that the Lakṣmītantra has been established to be of South Indian origin and as not being older than the 12th century (sce above, p.
 27 n.
 6) there can be no doubt that it has borrowed from the Saṁvitprakāśa and not the other way round.
 This fact serves to indicate that even though Vāmanadatta's work was not generally well known outside Kashmir it did travel to the South, [[35]] its citation in Maheśvarananda's Mahārthamañjari, composed in South India in the 13th century, further confirms.
-Moreover, the compatibility of the views of the Samvitprakāśa with those of the Lakṣmitantra, despite certain important differences, indicates how this kind of monistic Vaisnavism found substantial acceptance- amongst some Pañcarātrins.
+Moreover, the compatibility of the views of the Samvitprakāśa with those of the Lakṣmītantra, despite certain important differences, indicates how this kind of monistic Vaisnavism found substantial acceptance- amongst some Pañcarātrins.

 ## The Saṁvitprakāśa Ouoted in Other Sources